 The bill establishes the Second Chance Program within the New Jersey Department of Labor and Workforce Development, aimed at providing career opportunities for formerly incarcerated individuals.
 The program will be directed by the State Employment and Training Commission and will work in consultation with labor organizations to identify and attract employment opportunities for these individuals.
 The bill emphasizes the importance of employment in reducing recidivism and acknowledges the challenges faced by those with low educational attainment in securing stable jobs.

-The legislation highlights the unique position of labor organizations in understanding local economic conditions and their potential to facilitate job placements for recently released individuals.
-By creating this program, the bill seeks to address the lack of viable employment options for this population, ultimately aiming to reintegrate them into society and decrease the likelihood of reoffending.
-The act is set to take effect immediately upon passage.
+The legislation highlights the unique position of labor organizations in understanding local economic conditions and their potential role in facilitating job opportunities for recently released individuals.
+The bill is set to take effect immediately upon enactment, reflecting a commitment to reintegrating formerly incarcerated individuals into society and addressing the employment gap they face.